 Failure to comply with the 30-day waiting period is subject to criminal fines of up to JPY2 million, which can be imposed both on the party that must notify and on any representative or employee who is responsible for the failure.
 Additionally, the JFTC can file a lawsuit to nullify the merger, company split or joint share transfer that has been effected in violation of the waiting period.

-However, such penalties have not been imposed so far.
+These penalties can be made public.
+However, such penalties have not been imposed so far in any cases including foreign-to-foreign transactions.

 2.14 Exceptions to Suspensive Effect